Board Certified Licensed Acupuncturist & Herbalist

 I see patients on Oak Street in Ellsworth

-Tuesdays & Fridays from 8am to 6pm, Thursdays from 8am to noon.
+Tuesdays & Thursdays from 8am to 6pm, Fridays from 8am to noon.

-I see patients at the Cadillac Family Health Clinic on Main Street in Bar Harbor
+I see patients at Cadillac Family Practice on Main Street in Bar Harbor

 Wednesdays from 8:00am to 2:00pm